ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-23-Classifying-Gender-From-A-Personality-Test.md

 Of course, having done this prediction, I wanted to see which personality factors do predict gender well.
 I used the XGBoost's feature importance algorithm for this.
 Thanks to confirmation bias, these won't surprise you!
 Please take note, though, that these are the personality traits that the *model* deemed appropriate.
 It is possible that a better model exists which comes up with a different set of important features.
 However, given the good accuracy I got, this is unlikely.

+The prediction is absolutely dominated by Sensitivity.
+However, an important point is that all traits are considered important by the model: all are used for the prediction, and all therefore differ (or the relationship between them differs, since this is non linear) between genders.

 ![Gender predictors](../images/insights/gender_2019_08_23/genderpredictors.png "Gender predictors")

 Bonus: which personality traits predict age the best?